 - English Language Proficiency: Please state the date of any English language test taken (or to be taken) and the award date (or expected award date if known).

 - Employment and Experience: Please complete this section as fully as possible with all employments relevant to your course.
 Additional details may be attached in your personal statement/proposal where appropriate.

 - Round 2 application dates: 16 November to 15 December 2021.
-All international applications submitted before 15 December 2015 will be reviewed and processed normally with no priority given to any geographic region.
+All international applications submitted by 15 December 2021 will be reviewed with no priority given to any geographic region.
 You will receive our decision on your application by 22 March 2022.

 A fee of £25 per application must be paid by all applicants to this programme.
 The application fee will be requested when you apply online and it can be paid using your credit or debit bank card.

 The application fee is non-refundable so it is important that you check any specific entry requirements for the programme.
 If you are applying with qualifications from outside the UK then you should check the postgraduate taught entry requirements for your country: see International students: In your country

 Applicants who are sponsored may have the application fee waived at the point of applying online.
 However if the sponsorship status changes before the student registers with the University and the student is self-funding the University reserves the right to invoice the student for the initial application fee.